 Router Factory automatically mounts a default handler for operations without a specified handler.

-This default handler fails the routing context with 501 Not Implemented
+This default handler fails the routing context with 405 Method Not Allowed

 error.